CA-APM/ca-apm-fieldpack-epa-netcheck/README.md

 Apache License, version 2.0.
 See [Licensing](https://www.apache.org/licenses/LICENSE-2.0).

 # Prerequisite
-An installed EPAgent.
+An installed and configured EPAgent.
 Find the version 9.6 to 10.x documentation on [the CA APM wiki at docops.ca.com](https://docops.ca.com/display/APMDEVOPS).

-# Plug-in Installation
+# Plug-in Installation and Configuration

 1. Extract the plug-in to <epa_home>/epaplugins.
 2. Configure the IntroscopeEPAgent.properties file in <*EPAgent_Home*>.